How To Setup a VPN Kill Switch Server

 ls /lib/systemd/system/

-*Check for openvpn-client@ or openvpn@
+*Check for openvpn-client@ or openvpn@sudo systemctl start openvpn@test

 Disable ipv6 and Secure System